CybernetiX-S3C/s3c-tactical-panel/README.md

 🛠 Dependencies
 Ensure these system packages are installed before deploying:

-flite — voice engine
+  - `flite` — voice engine

-dnsmasq — DHCP and DNS handler
+  - `dnsmasq` — DHCP and DNS handler

-hostapd — wireless access point daemon
+  - `hostapd` — wireless access point daemon

-iptables — firewall and NAT routing
+  - `iptables` — firewall and NAT routing

-net-tools — legacy tools for interface status
+  - `net-tools` — legacy tools for interface status
+  - `git` — (for CyberX integration) version control system

-nmcli — (optional) NetworkManager CLI for restoration
+  - `network-manager` — CLI tool for network interface management (`nmcli`)

 All dependencies are checked and optionally installed by the deployer script if missing.

 ✨ Example Workflow

-Run s3cctl
+1. Run `s3cctl`

-Configure a session or restore a previous one
+2. Configure a session or restore a previous one

-Reset repeater to apply settings
+3. Reset repeater to apply settings

-Run diagnostics and monitor clients
+4. Run diagnostics and monitor clients

-View logs as needed
+5. View logs as needed

-Shutdown or restore interfaces with voice confirmation
+6. Shutdown or restore interfaces with voice confirmation

 ⚠️ Disclaimer
 S3C Tactical Panel manipulates network interfaces and system services.
 Use in live environments with caution.
 Administrator privileges are required for most operations.
 Always test in isolated or virtualized conditions before rolling out to production networks.